jobcabanto/Traffic-Patterns-In-Ontario/README.md

 # TrafficStudy

-Being an aspiring data scientist and a university student with no driving privileges to see my girlfriend, I've decided to analyze driving/traffic data from southern Ontario to northern Ontario.
+Being an aspiring data scientist and a university student with no driving privileges to see my girlfriend, I've decided to analyze traffic data from southern Ontario to northern Ontario.
 More specifically, the route from Milton to Orillia.

 Tools/Technologies Used:
 - Python